The Saga Continues

 “If you have a piece of hair in your mouth, you can immediately feel it.”

 This instance shows just how sensitive teeth can be.
-The stomatognathic system is neurologically-rich area for sensory input, and the trigeminal nerve has links to multiple body areas.
+The stomatognathic system is a neurologically rich area for sensory input, and the trigeminal nerve has links to multiple body areas.

 Other neat things I picked up: